appvia/terranetes/docs/terranetes-controller/admin/cloudresource.md

 ```

 - **key**: (required) maps to the terraform variable within the module the [Revision](../reference/revisions.terraform.appvia.io.md) is backing.
-- **description**: (required) provides a human readable description to the variable.
+- **description**: (required) provides a human-readable description to the variable.
 - **required**: (optional) indicates if the user MUST specify a value.
-- **default.value**: (optional) can be a string, number, list or map and is used as the default value for the variable.
+- **default.value**: (optional) can be a string, number, list, or map and is used as the default value for the variable.

 ### Configuration

-The last section is provides a template to the [Configuration](../reference/configurations.terraform.appvia.io.md), determining the module source, default values, enabled features and so forth.
+The last section provides a template to the [Configuration](../reference/configurations.terraform.appvia.io.md), determining the module source, default values, enabled features, and so forth.

 ```yaml
 spec: